Cefo14/rumora/README.md

 - **Developer Experience**: Clean TypeScript APIs with comprehensive error handling
 - **Extensible Architecture**: Modular design allows for easy customization and extension
 - **Tree-shakeable**: Import only what you need for optimal bundle size

+## What Rumora Does

+Rumora focuses exclusively on **technical performance metrics** that help you optimize your web application:

+### Web Vitals Monitoring
+- **Core Web Vitals**: LCP (Largest Contentful Paint), FID (First Input Delay), CLS (Cumulative Layout Shift)
+- **Additional Vitals**: FCP (First Contentful Paint), INP (Interaction to Next Paint)
+- **Collections**: Automatic aggregation and percentile calculations (e.g., INP p98)

+### Error Tracking
+- **JavaScript Errors**: Runtime errors, syntax errors, type errors with stack traces
+- **Promise Rejections**: Unhandled promise failures with categorization
+- **Resource Loading Failures**: Failed scripts, stylesheets, images with detailed analysis
+- **CSP Violations**: Content Security Policy violations with impact assessment

+### Performance Timing
+- **Resource Timing**: Detailed analysis of asset loading with collections
+- **Element Timing**: Track when specific elements become visible to users
+- **Long Tasks**: Main thread blocking detection for UX optimization
+- **Network Timing**: DNS, connection, and transfer performance
+- **DOM Timing**: Document parsing and construction metrics

+## What Rumora Does NOT Do

+Rumora deliberately avoids any functionality that could compromise user privacy:

+- **No User Behavior Tracking**: No clicks, scrolls, or interaction patterns
+- **No Session Correlation**: No user journey mapping or session reconstruction
+- **No Personal Data**: No IP addresses, user agents, or device fingerprinting
+- **No Activity Monitoring**: No time spent on page or user engagement metrics
+- **No Cross-Session Tracking**: Each measurement is independent

 ## Installation